justin808/react-rails-tutorial/README.md

 webpack -w --config webpack.rails.config.js
 ```

+# Source Maps

+The webpack rails watcher puts the sourcemap next to the bunddle.
+You have to
+manually move that to public/assets.
+Then, in chrome debugger, look under:

+Sources
+  webpack
+   ..
+     app/assets
+       javascripts

+And then you can put breakpoints in the sourcemaps.

 # Deploying to Heroku
 In order to deploy to heroku, you'll need run this command to set a custom
 buildpack: